 You’re in Good Hands with Us

 Dr. Clemenza will assess the condition of your current skin and listen to any concerns you have before determining which type of peel is most appropriate.
-Some procedures are performed in-office, while others you can do in the comfort of your own home.
-Contact Keystone OMS’s Hermitage office at (724) 981-8884 to find out if chemical peels or salicylic acid peels are right for your skin care needs.
+His understanding of facial anatomy as an oral and maxillofacial surgeon helps him perform facial aesthetic treatments with an effective approach.
+Contact Keystone OMS’s Hermitage office at (724) 981-8884 or online to find out if chemical peels or salicylic acid peels are right for your skin care needs.